 Terrigal: The southern end of Terrigal has a tiny ocean pool that’s home to myriad crabs, periwinkles, fish and the odd octopus.
 If you dart around the front of the fish ‘n’ chip shop at Terrigal Haven you’ll find hundreds and thousands of crabs hiding under the rocks.
 Just be aware of the tides, so you don’t get stuck.

-Bateau Bay: The Bateau Bay Beach rock shelf is home to nodiwinks, brittle stars and waratah anemone.
-There are sea slugs to spy, star fish to find and sea squirts to push on and giggle at.
+Bateau Bay: The Bateau Bay Beach rock shelf is home to nodiwinks, brittle stars and waratah anemones.
+There are sea slugs to spy, starfish to find and sea squirts to push on and giggle at.

 The Coast Walking Track, Wyrrabalong National Park